Progressive Slovakia: Ideology

 Progressive Slovakia is generally described as social-liberal, as well as liberal.
 The party is socially progressive, holding culturally liberal views, and is pro-European.
-PS is economically liberal, and occasionally called neoliberal.
+PS is economically liberal, and has been called neoliberal.
 PS also support queer rights, such as same-sex unions and same-sex marriage.
 In its communication, the party uses gender-balanced language and presents gender-equal lists in all elections.
 The party refuses to cooperate with the "extremist parties" and the left-conservative Direction – Social Democracy.

 The party's position on the political spectrum is nuanced and has been debated.
-Internationally, PS has been generally described as centrist, or centre-left.
+Internationally, PS has been generally described as centrist, centre-right, or centre-left.
 Slovak politologist Darina Malová positioned the party on the left-wing of the political spectrum, labeling them a "modern left-wing" party; she distinguished them from the "old school" left-wing Slovak parties, such as Direction – Social Democracy.
 Despite this, the party is generally associated with the centre-right in Slovakia, with the majority of its voters describing themselves as right-wing.

 Following the 2023 parliamentary election, in which Progressive Slovakia became the main opposition, the party, under Michal Šimečka's leadership, is making a strategic shift towards a more centrist position.
 PS aims to broaden its appeal to rural voters and non-urban regions, moving away from its previous image as a "Bratislava party."
 This shift includes a focus on defending democratic values, institutions, and the rule of law, with Šimečka describing its current role as paradoxically taking on a "conservative role" to protect existing democratic structures while remaining open to compromise on specific programmatic issues.
 The inclusion of figures such as Ľudovít Ódor and Ivan Korčok in the leadership reflects a more technocratic and moderate approach, emphasizing PS's pro-European stance and its attempt to expand its base in upcoming elections, including regional and local contests.